stolostron/multicluster-global-hub/doc/README.md

 ### Create a regional hub cluster
-Refer to the original [Create cluster](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html/multicluster_engine/multicluster_engine_overview#creating-a-cluster) document to create the managed cluster in the global hub cluster.
-The new created managed cluster can be switched to be a regional hub cluster automatically.
+Refer to the original [Create cluster](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html/multicluster_engine/multicluster_engine_overview#creating-a-cluster) document to create the managed cluster in the global hub cluster. add labels of `global-hub.open-cluster-management.io/hub-cluster-install: ''` in managedcluster CR and then the new created managed cluster can be switched to be a regional hub cluster automatically.
 In other words, the latest released RHACM is installed in this managed cluster.
 You can get the ACM hub information in the cluster overview page.
 ![cluster overview](cluster_overview.png)
 ### Import a reginal hub cluster
 #### Import a regional hub cluster in default mode